-Online Course Registration Request Form
+Online Course Exception Request

-Instructions for completing the Online Course Registration and/or Multiple Course Exception Petition for SBTS On Campus Students
+Instructions for completing the Online Course Registration and/or Multiple Course Exception Petition for SBTS On-Campus Students

-- If you are a Boyce College On Campus Student, go to the following form: Online Course Registration Request Form – Boyce College
+- If you are a Boyce College On-Campus Student, go to the following form: Online Course Registration Request Form – Boyce College

 - SBTS Student, read the criteria below to determine if you meet the requirements for submitting the request.
 Please do not submit a petition form if you do not clearly meet the criteria.